 Delivery item type Identifier Version

 Hardware DocuSign QSCD 2.0.0.0

-Software DocuSign QSCD 1.0.0.0
+Software DocuSign QSCD 1.1.0.6

-To ensure secure usage a set of guidance documents is provided together with the DocuSign QSCD as Qualified Signature Creation Device.
-Details can be found in section 2.5 of this report.
+To ensure secure usage a set of guidance documents is provided, together with the DocuSign QSCD as a Qualified Signature Creation Device version 1.1.0.6.
+For details, see section 2.5 "Documentation" of this report.